-Boil water in a saucepan, and place a bowl with the chopped chocolate over it to melt the chocolate.
-This method ensures the chocolate melts nicely and doesn't seize up or burn.
+- Boil water in a saucepan, and place a bowl with the chopped chocolate and butter over it to melt them together.

-Melt the butter in a good sized sauce pan.
-Remove from the heat and let it cool down for 10 minutes.
-Add the cocoa powder, melted chocolate, 1/4 cup of reduced Guinness, vanilla, salt and sugar and mix well.
+- Remove from the double boiler and let it cool down for 10 minutes.
+Add the cocoa powder, melted chocolate, ¼ cup of reduced Guinness, vanilla, salt and sugar and mix well.